TeamOpenFIRE/OpenFIRE-Firmware/README.md

 - **Temperature Sensor Support!** With an optional TMP36 sensor, you can keep your solenoid working better for longer!
 Tempers feedback based on temperature readings with every shot.
 - **Offscreen Button Support!** An optional setting for older games, the gun will send a different button input (right click) when shooting off-screen if enabled!
 - **Toggleable Extras!** Aside from the option for **using hardware switches** baked in, the extras *can all be individually toggled mid-game* in pause mode (Button C + Select)!
-- **Dual Core Support!** If using a board powered by the RP2040, it will take advantage of that second core for processing button inputs in parallel, (theoretically) reducing latency!
+- Dual Core Support; If using a board powered by the RP2040, it will take advantage of that second core for processing button inputs in parallel, (theoretically) reducing latency.
-- **Mame Hooker Support!** Further your own goals with [Mame Hooker](http://dragonking.arcadecontrols.com/static.php?page=aboutmamehooker), compatible with Windows & Linux (thru Wine); the gun will automagically hand over control of offscreen button mode, peripherals and LEDs (WIP) *for event aware feedbacks for even more immersive gameplay!*
+- Mame Hooker Support! **(Experimental!)** Further your own goals with [Mame Hooker](http://dragonking.arcadecontrols.com/static.php?page=aboutmamehooker), compatible with Windows & Linux (thru Wine); the gun will automagically hand over control of offscreen button mode, peripherals and LEDs (WIP) *for event aware feedbacks for even more immersive gameplay!*
 - Fixed button responsiveness; no sticky inputs, and solid debouncing with no performance impact!
 - All upgrades are *optional,* and can work as a drop-in upgrade for current SAMCO builds (with minor changes).
 - Plenty of safety checks, to ensure rock-solid functionality without parts sticking or overheating.
 Now you too can feel like a helicopter parent!